vikas-p-r/Predicting-Football-Match-Outcome-using-Machine-Learning/Predicting Football Match Outcome using Machine Learning/README.md

 # Predicting Football Match Outcome using Machine Learning
-This is my first machine learning project i did at Northeasten University.
+This is my first machine learning project i did at CUSAT.

 I have used dataset from two sites for this project 1.https://www.kaggle.com/hugomathien/soccer